-There are options as to minimizing estate taxes for your consideration.
+There are options to minimize estate taxes for your consideration.

 - a.
 Annual Gifts.
 One approach is to create a gifting program utilizing annual gifts and your federal gift and estate tax exclusion.
 For example, you could make annual gifts outright to children and/or grandchildren or to a Trust for their benefit.
-A gift of \$17,000 in 2023 per recipient would result in decreasing your estate and saving approximately \$7,000 in estate taxes.
+A gift of \$19,000 in 2025 per recipient would result in decreasing your estate and saving approximately \$7,600 in estate taxes.
 A gift of appreciating assets also would remove future appreciation from your estate. - b.
 Gifts of Lifetime Exclusion Amount.
 An additional approach would be to move a greater amount of your assets out of your estate by utilizing the federal estate and gift exclusion during your lifetime.
 This would remove all future appreciation of those assets from your estate.
-For example, a \$5,000,000 gift today with a three percent annual appreciation would be worth \$7,800,000 in fifteen years and potentially save \$1,260,000 (using an overall 45% tax rate).
+For example, a \$5,000,000 gift today with a three percent annual appreciation would be worth \$7,800,000 in fifteen years and potentially save \$1,260,000 (assuming an overall 45% Federal and State estate tax rate).